daniazizz/conference-ontology-endpoint/README.md

 ### Group 9

-Contains the neccesary files to startup our SPARQL endpoint.
+Contains the neccesary files to startup our SPARQL endpoint:

 - **data.db**: Database containing the induviduals
 - **Conference.owl**: The ontology